Jasdeep1602/Nest/README.md

 ## Note

-Make sure Docker and Postgres are installed on your machine.
+$ Make sure Docker and Postgres are installed and setup on your machine.
+$ Use Docker desktop for easy access to start and stop container server.
+$ Use Prisma studio command for easy tables data access and visualization.

 ## Project setup